Prisons in India: Women’s jail

 Women's jails are prisons that exclusively house female prisoners.
 Women's jails may exist at the sub-divisional, district and central (zone/range) level.
 There were 20 Women's Jails across India with a total capacity of 5,197 and an occupancy rate of 60.1% as on 31 December 2016.
 Due to the limited capacity of Women's Jails, most female prisoners are housed at other types of jails.
 As on 31 December 2016, around 83.12% of all female prisoners in India were incarcerated at jails other than a Women's Jail.
 Maharashtra has 5 women's jails.
 Kerala and Tamil Nadu each have 3 women's jails.

 Over the past five years, there has been an increasing trend in the number of women prisoners in India.
 The population statistics say women account for only 4.3% of all prisoners which is about 17,834 women.
-According to a study in 2009, homicide was the single most common conviction offense for women in India.
+According to a study in 2009, homicide was the single most common conviction offence for women in India.